carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-qualified-auto.rst

    auto *Foo2 = cast<const int *>(Bar2);
    auto &Foo3 = cast<const int &>(Bar3);

-If AddConstToQualified is set to `0`,  it will be transformed into:
+If AddConstToQualified is set to `false`,  it will be transformed into:

 .. code-block:: c++